By Travis Coleman

 Twitter – @tcole2025

-Good luck to both teams on Friday night!
-The game will be held at Williston Booster Stadium at 7 p.m.
-Follow me on Twitter @tcole2025 for updates during the game.
+Good luck to both teams as they look for a win under the Friday night lights.
+Follow me on twitter @tcole2025 for updates during the game.